 Q: How can you prepare students for a career in distance learning?

-A: I think that if you have a good teacher/mentor in school, they can help with this transition.
-Students have to know how to work with technology and what works best for them.
+A: If you have a good teacher/mentor in school, they can help with this transition.
+Students must know how to use technology and what works best for them.

-Q: What’s your advice for those who are thinking about distance learning?
+Q: What’s your advice for those thinking about distance learning?

-A: If you are thinking about distance learning, it can be really tough to figure out where to start.
+A: If you are thinking about distance learning, figuring out where to start can be tough.
 Start small and think about what you need to do to succeed.

 Q: What’s the biggest misconception about teaching via distance learning?

-A: The biggest misconception is that it’s easy and all you do is read books and watch videos and that you won’t be doing anything.
+A: The biggest misconception is that it’s easy, and all you do is read books and watch videos, and you won’t be doing anything.

 Top myths about teaching